git/git.github.io/rev_news/drafts/edition-91.md

   but at the overall development process.
 The way we work and communicate has matured so much in that time.
-Some of that is from technical tools (new Git features, new internal APIs and data structures to avoid whole classes of bugs) but some of it is in what the people do.
+Some of that is from technical tools (new Git features, new internal APIs and data structures to avoid whole classes of bugs), but some of it is in what the people do.
 In my opinion, our standards for testing and commit messages have gone up considerably over the years.